Transfer Admission Requirements

 Military Credit

-Basic training courses are accepted in transfer as KIN 100 and fulfill the wellness category of general education requirements at the University.
-All other military credit is evaluated using the most recent Military GERTA Guide and ACE Guide recommendations.
+All military credit is evaluated using the most recent Military GERTA Guide and ACE Guide recommendations.
 Military work experience will not be accepted.

 Religion Course Credit